ATrappmann/TrappmannRobotics-Library/README.md

 This method is useful for debugging to stop the Sketch at unexpected conditions.

+### halt(const String& msg)
+`halt` is a convenience method which prints a short message to `Serial`, turns on the internal LED and calls `exit(0)`.

+This method is useful for debugging to stop the Sketch at unexpected conditions.

 ## Watchdog
 The `class Watchdog` simplifies the use of the builtin Watchdog for Arduino boards.
 When turned on, a given callback functions will be called from the